GrandguyJS/pythonYoutube/README.md

 Code still isn't optimized.
 For the geeks:

-You can directly rewrite the python code to js so you don't have the copy the JSOn or you could use Flask.
+You can directly rewrite the python code to js so you don't have the copy the JSON or you could use Flask.
 Either way it would be a huge upgrade!